Wilfrid North: Biography

 Along with J. Stuart Blackton he directed Vitagraph's controversial 1915 war film The Battle Cry of Peace, based on the book Defenseless America by Hudson Maxim, which called on the United States to enter World War I against Germany.

 In 1920 another film production studio, Select Pictures, signed him as director.
 North worked for Select Pictures for a short period of time but eventually returned to Vitagraph, which made him the company's production manager.
 Among the most famous of North's later films was His Brother's Keeper (filmed in 1920 but released in 1921), a crime horror film, now considered lost, starring Martha Mansfield and Albert Barrett in the lead roles.
 After the introduction of talkies, North started playing supporting roles in films, especially the characters of judges, which he played in Port of Dreams (1929), No More Children (1929), The Trial of Mary Dugan (1929), Girl Overboard (1929), Red-Headed Woman (1932), The Washington Masquerade (1932), Unashamed (1932), The Penguin Pool Murder (1932), and The Defense Rests (1934).
 His last film was Diamond Jim, in which he played a stockbroker.

 North also acted in and directed various plays for theatre.
 He directed the 1917 stageplay Daybreak, written by Jane Cowl and Jane Murfin, and produced by Selwyn & Co.
 The play was staged in Harris Theatre from 14 August 1917 to October 1917.

-Personal
+Personal life

 North married actress Marian F. Gragg (1887–1945).
 He died on 3 June 1935 in Hollywood.

 His 1931 film Corianton: A Story of Unholy Love was screened at the 13th LDS Film Festival in 2014.